opavlyuk/-quarantine/README.md

 3. Make sure, that ``watch_dir`` and ``results`` catalogues from ``config.yml`` exist in your system.
 2. ``docker-compose build``
 3. ``docker-compose up``

+## TODO
+1. Improve README
+2. Set uid and gid for celery worker
+3. Investigate the best approach to save and report callback results
+4. Improve celery workers configuration